 Step 5.
 Define Functional and Non-Functional Requirements

 The core of your SRS will usually consist of the product's functional and non-functional requirements.
 With such specifications, you add more detail to the general overview and thus guide the team through your app's technical specifics.

 The difference between functional and non-functional requirements is another sticking point in the product development community.
 We have shared our expertise on this topic in this article.

 Step 6.
 Make Sure the Client On the Same Page

-Approval is a much-anticipated part of development.
+Approval is a much-anticipated part of web or mobile application development.
 However, client’s edits can sometimes negate the whole amount of work, completed at a certain point in the project.

 To avoid the pressure, we recommend agreeing to small parts of completed SRS documentation, rather than submitting a whole package of at once.
 This helps to fix certain issues quickly and is less troublesome.